Portfolio

 3. Add the index cost to my artist base multiplier

-I use a base multiplier of 16.
+For commissions, I use a base multiplier of 16.
 I've determined this as of 2025 to be a fair base number for me as an amateur and emerging artist (not a beginner or hobbyist, but not an established career artist)

 Example: